-Every second of every day, your immune system is performing a high-stakes game of "Identity Check."
+Every second of every day, your immune system is performing a high‑stakes game of “identity check.”
 It must constantly scan trillions of cells to decide which belong to you and which are foreign invaders.
-This fundamental process is known as Self vs. Non-Self recognition.
+This foundational process is known as self vs. non‑self recognition.

 The “Marvelous Memory” of Your Cells

-Your immune system is equipped with what scientists call a "marvelous memory."
-It is programmed to recognize the unique molecular markers on your own cells, which act like a biological passport.
-These markers tell your immune system, "This is Self; do not attack."
+Your immune system has what scientists often call a “marvelous memory.”
+It is trained to recognize unique molecular markers on your own cells—essentially a biological passport that says, “This is self.
+Do not attack.”

-Anything that doesn't carry your specific "passport" is labeled Non-Self.
-This includes bacteria, viruses, parasites, and—unfortunately for allergy sufferers—pollen, dust, and pet dander.
+Anything without that passport is labeled non‑self.
+This includes bacteria, viruses, parasites, and—unfortunately for allergy sufferers—pollen, household dust, and pet dander.

 How Recognition Works: Antigens and Receptors

-The substances that trigger an immune response are called antigens.
-Antigens are typically proteins found on the surface of cells or particles.
-Your immune system uses specialized cells, like T-cells and B-cells, to "feel" these antigens.
+Substances that trigger immune responses are called antigens.
+Antigens are usually proteins found on the surface of cells or particles.
+Immune cells such as T‑cells and B‑cells are equipped with receptors designed to “feel” and identify these antigens.

-• The Perfect Fit: If a receptor on an immune cell perfectly matches the shape of a foreign antigen, the alarm is sounded.
+- The perfect fit: When a receptor precisely matches the shape of a foreign antigen, the immune response is activated.

 When Recognition Goes Wrong